drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 ```
 The routines defined in the included file are the ones we will want to customize.
 Because we want these modifications to apply only to this working copy of MESA, and not to MESA as a whole, we want to replace this include statement with the contents of the included file.

-<span style="color:green">Task 3.1</span>: Delete the aforementioned include line and insert the contents of
+**Task 3.1**: Delete the aforementioned include line and insert the contents of
 ```fortran
 $MESA_DIR/include/standard_run_star_extras.inc
 ```